siash1/be-1percent-better/Logs.md

 - **1 September 2023:** - worked on TESLA project
 - **2 September 2023:** - worked on TESLA project
 - **3 September 2023:** - making preparation for tommorrow :)
+- **4 September 2023:** - learned about website architecture, gave my all in discussion, setup mern stack.